 So, what is with us and our altars?
-I know a lot of practicing witches who have multiple places in their homes and outdoors that they can go to to recharge their witchy batteries.
+I know a lot of practicing witches who have multiple places in their homes and outdoors that they can go to recharge their witchy batteries.
 Why if the Earth is our “church” do we construct these places?
 Altar construction and devotion is an ancient art found all over the world.
-Its in our DNA, and if you ask me our ancestors built these physical places of worship for their convenience.
+It is in our DNA, and if you ask me our ancestors built these physical places of worship for their convenience.
 The first altars were just as much for spiritual need as much community.
-These slabs of stone and art that have survived where there for the people.
-Used as anthropologists and historians speculate for more then religion but politics, education, and Judaical proceedings as well, but in these ancient times all of these communal acts would be considered inter connected.
-In short the ancestors built these places to bring the people together and to give a place that was everyone’s space and no one’s at all; because they are the Gods’ space.
+These slabs of stone and art that have survived were there for the people.
+Used as anthropologists and historians speculate on more than religion but politics, education, and Judaical proceedings as well, but in these ancient times, all of these communal acts would be considered interconnected.
+In short, the ancestors built these places to bring the people together and to give a place that was everyone’s space and no one’s at all; because they are the Gods’ space.

-Moving away from historical speculation and to Neo-Paganism there is a large focus of altar building.
+Moving away from historical speculation and to Neo-Paganism, there is a large focus on altar building.
 All the books talk about altar decoration and set up and most of us that don’t have a stationary altar wish we did.
-I personal find myself very lucky after fifteen years of not being able to maintain a constant altar I now have one; and as I have said before have been finding that some spaces I once considered mundane are not so much anymore.
-If you do not have the luxury of freedom to have a open and stationary altar consider some options.
+I personally find myself very lucky after fifteen years of not being able to maintain a constant altar I now have one; and as I have said before have been finding that some spaces I once considered mundane are not so much anymore.
+If you do not have the luxury of freedom to have an open and stationary altar consider some options.

 My Altar currently midway cleaned from Ostara.

 Not all altars have to be large and elaborate.
 I have seen plenty of altars that get the job done on just a small floating shelf.
 Also, your altar does not have to be just your altar.
-Sometimes a space has to pull double duty.
+Sometimes space has to pull double duty.
 If half the time your altar is your desk due to space, that is not a problem.
 Your altar also does not have to be covered in pentacles, and Goddess symbols.
 A candle and some images of nature can be all you need to know what it is and not freak out your gusts.
-Also fold out tables that come out only when its ritual time is just fine too.
-For a long time I had to flatten a TV dinner tray when not in use and then pull it back out when it was time to set the circle.
-The main importance hear is to do what you need when you need to and do what you feel works for you.
-Yes a lot of books will tell you how set up an altar, but most of the advice they are giving is rooted in Ceremonial Magick and that might not work for everyone.
+Also, fold-out tables that come out only when its ritual time is just fine too.
+For a long time, I had to flatten a TV dinner tray when not in use and then pull it back out when it was time to set the circle.
+The main importance here is to do what you need when you need to and do what you feel works for you.
+Yes, a lot of books will tell you how to set up an altar, but most of the advice they are giving is rooted in Ceremonial Magick and that might not work for everyone.

-Before I end I did want to share some of the spaces I never planed on making into altars that have organically become so.
+Before I end I did want to share some of the spaces I never planned on making into altars that have organically become so.
 I have a large garden tub in my master bath.
-It is not a shower and tub combo and because of this I have decorated the edges of the tub with candles, large shells, rose quarts, and a marble statue of Michel Angelo’s Birth of Venus (see top picture).
-The Goddess of beauty and love has infused that space to a place of self care and worship.
-With the offerings surrounding her the whole tub is infused with love and care whether I am using it or not!
-My nightstand was a bit of a labor of love to begin with.
+It is not a shower and tub combo and because of this I have decorated the edges of the tub with candles, large shells, rose quartz, and a marble statue of Michel Angelo’s Birth of Venus (see top picture).
+The Goddess of beauty and love has infused that space to a place of self-care and worship.
+With the offerings surrounding her, the whole tub is infused with love and care whether I am using it or not!
+My nightstand was a bit of a labor of love, to begin with.
 I wanted a very specific piece of furniture and once I got it I wasn’t going to stop there.
-I ended up replacing the knobs for much prettier blue and white panted porcine and found a tile coaster that matched.
-At home I had two tea lite holders.
+I ended up replacing the knobs with much prettier blue and white painted porcine and found a tile coaster that matched.
+At home, I had two tea lite holders.
 One blue louts flower and a blue Moroccan Lantern.
 I was gifted a beautiful purple incense holder and with all of that strategically placed the table gave off a warmth and peaceful vibe.
 So even the most simple and mundane places can become magickal and full of spirit.
 How does your altar look?
 Make you feel?